deis/deis/docs/contributing/standards.rst

 - Check whether links do exist and throw exception
 - Fix sitemap include (to work on case sensitive linux)

-Are you able to guess what’s inside?
+Are you able to guess what’s inside each commit diff?

 It's true that you can find this information by checking which files had been changed, but that’s slow.
-And when looking in git history I can see all of us tries to specify the place, only missing the convention.
+When looking in the git history, we can see that all of the developers are trying to specify where the change takes place, but the message is missing a convention.
 Cue commit message formatting entrance stage left.

 Format of the Commit Message
 ````````````````````````````